cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 reason: 'wrong move%!(EXTRA string=Invalid move: {2 3} to {3 4})'
 ```

-There is room to improve the reason given.
+The reason given is understandable if not pleasant to read.
+For instance it lacks the reason why the move is invalid.
+There is room to improve the message.

 </CodeGroupItem>
 <CodeGroupItem title="After forfeit">